watermint/toolbox/docs/commands/dropbox-team-legalhold-add.md

 # dropbox team legalhold add

-Creates a new legal hold policy.
+Create a legal hold policy to preserve specified team content for compliance or litigation purposes

 # Security